sergiotorreslozano/invisor/README.md

 # invisor

-A playground for Spring AI and Embeddings
+This is a playground for Spring AI and Embeddings.